 | Scheduled refreshes per day | N/A | 8 | 48 | 48 |

-Power BI Pro is the right choice when the number of content consumers is manageable (typically under 300–500 users) and Premium-exclusive features are not required.
+Power BI Pro is the right choice when the number of content consumers is manageable (typically under 300 to 500 users) and Premium-exclusive features are not required.
 In a Pro-only deployment, every user who creates or consumes shared content needs a Pro licence at approximately USD 10/month.
-The break-even versus Premium capacity depends on consumer count: if the total number of licensed users (creators + consumers) multiplied by USD 10/month is less than the Premium capacity cost (starting at approximately USD 5,000/month for P1), Pro is cheaper.
+If the total number of licensed users multiplied by USD 10/month is less than the Premium capacity cost (starting at approximately USD 5,000/month for P1), Pro is cheaper.
 For organisations with fewer than approximately 500 total Power BI users, Pro is almost always more cost-effective than Premium capacity.

 Premium Per User is the right choice when the organisation needs Premium-exclusive features (paginated reports, 100 GB datasets, deployment pipelines, XMLA endpoints, AI insights) but the user population is small enough that per-user licensing is cheaper than a capacity commitment.
-At USD 20/month, PPU’s break-even versus P1 capacity is approximately 250 users (250 × USD 20 = USD 5,000/month).
-Critical limitation: every user who accesses PPU-hosted content must have a PPU licence — including read-only consumers.
+At USD 20/month, PPU's break-even versus P1 capacity is approximately 250 users (250 x USD 20 = USD 5,000/month).
+Every user who accesses PPU-hosted content must have a PPU licence, including read-only consumers.
 This makes PPU impractical for broad content distribution to large consumer populations.

 Premium capacity is the right choice when the organisation needs to distribute analytics content to a large population of consumers (500+ users) who primarily view dashboards and reports without creating content.
-In a Premium capacity deployment, only content creators need Pro licences (~USD 10/month each); consumers access Premium-hosted content with their existing free Power BI licence (included in any M365 plan).
-For an organisation with 100 creators and 2,000 consumers, Premium costs approximately USD 5,000/month (P1) plus 100 × USD 10 (Pro for creators) = USD 6,000/month — versus USD 21,000/month if every user had Pro.
+Only content creators need Pro licences (~USD 10/month each); consumers access Premium-hosted content with their existing free Power BI licence.
+For an organisation with 100 creators and 2,000 consumers, Premium costs approximately USD 5,000/month (P1) plus 100 x USD 10 (Pro for creators) = USD 6,000/month, versus USD 21,000/month if every user had Pro.
 The savings exceed USD 180,000 annually.

 Power BI's relationship with Microsoft 365 plans is one of the most common sources of licensing confusion.
 Understanding which M365 plans include which Power BI capabilities prevents both over-purchasing and under-licensing.